mikechau/react-primer-draft/README.md

 This is a work in progress.

-Progress Tracker:

-- [x] Part 1: Intro to React (completed)
-- [ ] Part 2: Harmony aka ES6 aka ES2015 (in progress)

 At the time of writing, the examples were written for `React 0.12.x`.
 This guide will be updated with examples for `React 0.13` `ES6 classes` soon!

+## Progress

+- [x] Part 1: Intro to React (completed)
+- [] Part 2: Harmony aka ES6 aka ES2015 (in progress)

 ## Table of Contents
 - [Author's Note](#authors-note)